Digital database has been declared as a new cultural and archival form

 After the period dedicated to building the substance of the database, I concluded the process by moving on

-to a performative, live montage of its fragmentary content.
+to a performative, live assemblage of its fragmentary content.

 An open-ended audio installation enriched everyday with a new dose of accounts and field recordings was displayed at the gallery Cigarrvägen 13 between August 30 and September 5, 2013.
 The exhibition was followed by a performance summing up the process of constructing the database.
 The exhibition and performance took place within the framework of Augmented Spatiality